goudete/goudete/README.md

 ## Hi there. *I'm Enrique.* 👋🏼

-#### I'm a full stack dev that delights in crafting software that feel like magic.
+#### I'm a full stack dev that delights in crafting software that feels like magic.

 #### You can also find me on: